 To make sure your diffuser is durable, check if the metal has high thermal conductivity and a protective coating.

-Some heat diffusers tend to stain cooktops, heat the whole stove, or create air pockets on induction stove.
+Kitchen Compatibility: Some heat diffusers tend to stain cooktops, heat the whole stove, or create air pockets on the induction stove.
 That is why it’s important to make sure the heat diffuser you use is safe to use in your cooking environment.

-How to Use a Stove Top Heat Diffuser?
+How to Use a Heat Diffuser on Stove Top?

 Here is a step by step process you could follow to get a good hang around using a stovetop heat diffuser.